golioth/golioth-zephyr-sdk/samples/dfu/README.rst

 .. code-block:: console

-   $ goliothctl artifact create new.bin --version 1.2.3
+   $ goliothctl dfu artifact create new.bin --version 1.2.3

 Then create new release consisting of this single firmware and roll it out to all devices in a project:

 .. code-block:: console

-   $ goliothctl release --release-tags 1.2.3 --components main@1.2.3 --rollout true
+   $ goliothctl dfu release create --release-tags 1.2.3 --components main@1.2.3 --rollout true

 DFU process should be started in Zephyr and this is what should be visible on serial console: